 Advantages of Franchise Ownership in a Mature System

 Your ability to succeed in franchising is directly linked, to a great extent, to the capabilities of the franchisor selected and the performance of the other franchisees that will be sharing the brand with you.
-Immature or emerging franchisors may house outstanding ideas, but with inexperience often comes lack of capital and lack of adequate support.
-While there are certainly significant benefits that may come with selecting a new franchisor, this article will focus on more mature franchise offering.
+Immature or emerging franchisors may house outstanding ideas, but with inexperience often comes a lack of capital and lack of adequate support.
+While there are certainly significant benefits that may come with selecting a new franchisor, this article will focus on a more mature franchise offering.

 In general, the advantages found in franchising include:

 There is a certain level of quality and consistency that the public has come to expect from any branded business – including company-owned and franchised locations.
 There is a comfort and the perception of less risk when shopping for products and services in well-regarded chains.
 After all, under a branded system the public has come to expect that each location will look the same, have the same policies and procedures in place, have similar operating hours, pricing, products, services, menus, and customer service.

 Regardless of whether that brand’s products and services are superior or mediocre, there is generally an audience willing to shop there because the products and services meet their unique needs and they can rely upon consistency from location to location, regardless of the market.

 Don’t accept a “poll of one.”
 We have a very successful client whose father started the business over fifty years ago, and the sons who acquired the business from their father simply will never eat the food.
 Whether you like or dislike a product or service is not important – it’s what your customer likes and dislikes that is critical.